 Axial Seamount: an active volcano

-Axial Seamount on the Juan de Fuca Ridge is the most magmatically robust volcano on the spreading center having erupted in 1998 and most recently in April 2011.
+Axial Seamount on the Juan de Fuca Ridge is the most magmatically robust volcano on the spreading center having erupted in 1998, 2011, and most recently in April 2015.
 It hosts numerous active hydrothermal vent fields and is one of the best-studied volcanoes along the global mid-ocean ridge.
-As part of the OOI cabled observatory, high power and bandwith will be utlized at the summit of Axial Seamount to communicate and power a diverse array of sensors to monitor the inflation and deflation of the volcano during the injection of magma, hydrothermal activity, and the rich biological communities at the site.
+As part of the OOI cabled observatory, high power and bandwith are utlized at the summit of Axial Seamount to communicate and power a diverse array of sensors to monitor the inflation and deflation of the volcano during the injection of magma, hydrothermal activity, and the rich biological communities at the site.
 Real-time high definition video provide spectacular views of tubeworms, crabs, and other animals that thrive at the hyrothermal vents.
 Other sensors include in situ mass spectrometers, seismometers to monitor earthquake activity, temperature and chemical probes, fluid and DNA samplers, and pressure-tilt meters.

 The Endurace Array Newport Line: coastal upwelling region